Electrophysiology

 Cardiac Ablation

-A Key Treatment Method for Afib
+A Key Treatment Method for AFib

 Surgical Cardiac Ablation

-This is done through traditional open surgery of the chest cavity.
+Surgical cardiac ablation is done through traditional open surgery of the chest cavity.
 There are three main types of surgical cardiac ablation:

-• Maze Procedure: Typically done during open heart surgery, small incisions are made in the upper heart to form scar tissue and correct abnormal signals.
+• Maze procedure: Typically done during open heart surgery, small incisions are made in the upper heart to form scar tissue and correct abnormal signals.

-Catheter-Based Ablation
+Catheter-based Ablation

-• Cryoablation: A catheter fitted with a balloon tip infused with a freezing substance creates tissue on the problematic cells prompting scar formation.
+• Cryoablation: A catheter fitted with a balloon tip infused with a freezing substance creates tissue on the problematic cells, prompting scar formation.

 Related Content